erroronline1/qualitymanagement/readme.md

 by 6/20 it is possible to handle special permissions due to the data rights management. this is meant to be as secure as a read-only front-end security system can be. it is absolutely not uncrackable but hopefully a fair amount of obfuscation and obstacles. know your techies in case of abuse.

-the assistant is designed to hopefully transition seamlessly into windows 10 fluent design that is still to come company wide as time of writing. styling and icon set was selected with this intention. i don't want to collide with foreign rights and hope this will be recognized as the reverence it is intended to be. i am not a fanboy in the first place, although i like microsofts os design. i just try to make it look as native as possible to not disturb the co-workers. it is hard enough to convince them to utilize quality management as well as this tool.
+the assistant is designed to hopefully transition mostly seamlessly into windows 10 fluent design. styling and icon set was selected with this intention. i don't want to collide with foreign rights and hope this will be recognized as the reverence it is intended to be. i am not a fanboy in the first place, although i like microsofts os design. i just try to make it look as native as possible to not disturb the co-workers. it is hard enough to convince them to utilize quality management as well as this tool.

+*funny what can evolute from a personal tool to generate standardized email answers to recurrent enquiries and some messing around with conditional formatting in excel.*

 ### changes and updates
 this software is purposed to be adapted to the companies needs in an flexible way. if you find something missing you can add functions quite quick and easily (within technical boundaries). i do exactly this and want to keep the open source distribution updated as well. as long as i am not aware that this software is used by a third party i will push to master and will not implement any version management or branching.